Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 Wind Cave National Park in South Dakota features a complex cave system with intricate passageways and unique formations.
 The cave consists of boxwork and frostwork formations, displaying shades of brown, beige, and white.

-With one of the world’s most complex cave systems, July is perfect for touring Wind Cave as a break from the summer heat, with comfortable conditions underground and wildlife like bison and elk visible above ground.
+With one of the world’s most complex cave systems, July is the perfect time for touring Wind Cave, giving you a break from the summer heat, with comfortable conditions underground and wildlife like bison and elk visible above ground.

 Mammoth Cave National Park, Kentucky